parsiya/parsiya.net/content/post/2015/2015-01-06-tales-from-the-crypt-o-leaking-aes-keys.markdown

 We saw that function calls (library calls) leak information.
 One defense against this side-channel is to link the binaries statically.
 This will replicate the library code inside the binary and will hopefully make the binary independent of any shared libraries (better for installation).
 On the other hand, it will increase code size (and thus binary size).

 # 3.0 Looking for Key in Memory
 But there are ways to defeat that too.
 This is our small incursion into the lands of Digital Forensics.
 The keys are going to be on memory.
-So that’s where we are going to look for them.
+So that's where we are going to look for them.
 But how do we find keys in memory.
 One step is to look for data with high entropy because keys usually look random.
 But there are many 128-bit (or 256) parts of memory that look random so what do we do?

 Remember the ``Key Schedule``?
-It’s the original key, followed by a number of round keys.
-If we see a 176 byte structure on memory that looks random, that’s probably a key schedule.
+It's the original key, followed by a number of round keys.
+If we see a 176 byte structure on memory that looks random, that's probably a key schedule.
 After finding memories with these characteristics, we can use the relation between the round keys and the original encryption key to determine if the structure is a key schedule.

 There are tools that do this for us and they were mostly created for use in Cold Boot Attacks and digital forensics.
 Imagine if you have a computer running disk encryption software.
 These keys may be stored in memory in plaintext.
 Open it up while running until you have access to the RAM.
 Get a can of air spray, turn it upside down and spray the RAM with it.
 It will freeze.
 Frozen RAM degrade much slower so we will have more time to read it.
 Read it and then run tools on it to find keys.
 Because memory may have been degraded, these tools use the relationship between round keys and original key to recover degraded bits.
 For more information you can read this paper [Lest We Remember: Cold Boot Attacks on Encryption Keys](https://citp.princeton.edu/research/memory/).

 ## 3.1 Dumping Memory
 First we need to dump process memory.
 I know of a couple of different tools.
 One is [memfetch](http://lcamtuf.coredump.cx/soft/memfetch.tgz) by ``lcamtuf`` (creator of [American fuzzy lop fuzzer](http://lcamtuf.coredump.cx/afl/)).
 In order to build it in Kali you need some [modifications](http://parsiya.net/blog/2014-11-18-building-memfetch-on-kali/).
 Another is [shortstop](https://code.google.com/p/shortstop/) but has not been update for a long time.
 By using a ``Loadable Kernel Module (LKM)`` named [LiME](https://github.com/504ensicsLabs/LiME) we can make a memory snapshot of the entire machine.
 And last but not least [Volatility](https://github.com/volatilityfoundation/volatility) (a memory forensics framework).
 If you are interested the creators of Volatility recently released a book [The Art of Memory Forensics](http://www.amazon.com/The-Art-Memory-Forensics-Detecting/dp/1118825098).
 I have not had time to read it but it looks very useful.

-Let’s use LiME in our VM.
+Let's use LiME in our VM.

 {{< codecaption lang="bash" title="building and using LiME" >}}
 /LiME/src$ make